 Participant Teachers are far more likely to be classroom teachers than Master Teachers.
-Most Participant Teachers teach in one of the core content areas, with about a quarter of them teaching a general curriculum (26.2%), 17.3% teaching English/Language Arts teachers, followed by science (10.2%), math (9.4%), special education (7.1%) and social studies/history (5.5%).
+Most Participant Teachers teach in one of the core content areas, including general curriculum (26.2%), English/Language Arts (17.3%), science (10.2%), math (9.4%), special education (7.1%) and social studies/history (5.5%).
 A small number of participants report teaching in other content areas.
 See Figure 2 for a summary.